phamdoan/react-apollo-graphql-mysql-webpack/README.md

   }
 );
 ```
-3. Into the server directory :
 Installing dependancies  and run
 ```
 npm install
 npm run start
 ```

-4. Into the client directory :
+3. Into the client directory :
 Open another bash and run

 ```